DownloadableFox/GameOfLife/README.md

 > I made this because I was bored...
 Feel free to fork and create push requests with features and fixes! -DownloadableFox (Author)

-The idea behind this repository is to keep it simple **(just one html file)**, and frameworks!
+The idea behind this repository is to keep it simple **(just one html file)**, no frameworks!
 Just plain JavaScript and CSS.
-It's made specifically as a safe repository to new people at GitHub and programming in general.
+It's made specifically as a safe-to-interact repository for new people at GitHub and programming in general.
 Feel free to contribute.

 #
 ### How it works